myspc-development/art-test/docs/dashboard-editor-developer-guide.md

 ## Extending the Editor
 The editor exposes hooks so plugins can add controls or modify behavior.
 Use the `ap_dashboard_editor_init` action to enqueue extra scripts.
 Filters allow you to alter the list of available widgets or restrict categories.
 For significant UI changes consider forking the React app and submitting a pull request so the team can review design impacts.

+Each widget opens a configuration modal where admins can adjust width, height and custom settings such as refresh intervals.
+These values are stored with the layout JSON described in [Dashboard Layout Config](dashboard-layout-config.md).

 ## Debugging Tips
 Enable `SCRIPT_DEBUG` in `wp-config.php` to load unminified JavaScript.
 The editor logs layout actions to the browser console when the `AP_DEBUG` constant is true.
 If widgets fail to render, check the network tab for REST errors and confirm that permalinks are enabled.